applicaster/developer.applicaster.com/book/login/Android.md

     /***
-     * this function called after Plugins loaded, you can add logic that not related to the application data
+     * this function is called after Plugins loaded, you can add logic that not related to the application data
      * as Zapp strings or applicaster models.
      * @param context APIntroActivity
      * @param listener listener to continue the application flow after execution finished.